humzaashraf1/NLP-with-Antimicrobials/README.md

 Graphic courtesey of StatQuest (https://statquest.org/)

 ### Implementing BERT for Classification:
 BERT was able to achieve ~88% accuracy for classifying peptide sequences as AMPs vs. non-AMPs on an evaluation set.
 While this is a relatively minor improvement compared to LSTM, the BERT model has greater sequence context, which we can visualize with dimensionality reduction.
-Model parameters were saved along with the notebook under <ins>**BERT_AMP_Classification**</ins>.
+Model parameters were not saved due to storage constraints, but the .pth file can be easily generated on Google Colab.
+All code is located within <ins>**BERT_AMP_Classification**</ins>.

 **Example Usage**
 From the command line: